f0lie/Explorer-Game/README.md

   * With the proper setup, it shouldn't matter what IDE you are using or even what OS.

 [Cmake](https://en.wikipedia.org/wiki/CMake)
-  * This is a build system.
-It basically makes compiling not painful.
+  * Build generator system.
+You run it and it makes the correct build files for your system.
+It basically makes compiling not painful/impossible.

 ## Expectations
 We should meet very often.
 Code with a very collabration based project and we need to communicate in person to effectively work.